Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: DeSSL: Unbiased semi-supervised learning

 The idea of this optimisation problem is to minimise the complete case risk estimator by assessing that some properties represented by $H$ are on average equal for the labelled data and the unlabelled data.
 For example, if we consider entropy-minimisation, this program encourages the model to have the same confidence on the unlabelled examples as on the labelled ones.

-The debiasing term of our objective will penalise the confidence of the model on the labelled data. \citet{pereyra2017regularizing} actually show that penalising the entropy in a supervised context acts as a strong regulator for supervised model and improves on the state-of-the-art on common benchmarks.
+The debiasing term of our objective will penalise the confidence of the model on the labelled data. \citet{pereyra2017regularizing} show that penalising the entropy in a supervised context for supervised models improves on the state-of-the-art on common benchmarks.
 This comforts us in the idea of debiasing using labelled data in the case of entropy-minimisation.
+Moreover, the debiasing term in pseudo-label is similar to plausibility inference \citep{barndorff1976plausibility}.
+Intuitively we understand the benefits of debiasing the estimator with labelled data to penalise the confidence of the model on these datapoints.
+But the debiasing can be performed on any subset of the training data (labelled or unlabelled).
+However, in regards to the variance of the estimator, we can prove that debiasing with only the labelled data or the whole dataset are both optimal and equivalent (see Appendix \ref{whydebiasing?}).

-Our objective also resembles doubly-robust risk estimates used for SSL in the context of kernel machines by \citet{liu2020kernel} and for deep learning in a recent preprint \citep{anonymous2022on}.
+\looseness=-1 Our objective also resembles doubly-robust risk estimates used for SSL in the context of kernel machines by \citet{liu2020kernel} and for deep learning by \citet{hu2022on}.
 In both cases, their focus is quite different, as they consider weaker conditions than MCAR, but very specific choices of $H$.